 View of the Theatre's Quarter from the commercial harbour and in the background Mt.
 Cynthus

-Delos had a period of great growth in the second half of the IInd century BC when the Romans promoted its development as a trade centre and in particular as a slave market; many merchants established their permanent residence on the island and built their homes around an existing theatre in an area south of the commercial harbour.
+Delos had a period of great growth in the second half of the IInd century BC when the Romans promoted its development as a trade centre and in particular as a slave market; many merchants established their permanent residence on the island; their houses and some public monuments were built near an existing theatre in an area south of the commercial harbour.

 Inscriptions found at the sanctuaries of Apollo and detailing the activities of the priests indicate that in origin the theatre had a wooden structure; its construction started in ca 275 BC and it was completed during that century.

-(left) Theatre seen from the stage; (right) a relief showing a laurel wreath
+(left) Theatre seen from the stage with some seats which were reserved to priests/magistrates; (right) a relief showing a laurel wreath

 A stone proscenium, which restricted the circular area of the orchestra (typical of Greek theatres) was built in the second century BC; it is thought that the theatre could seat an audience of some 5,500; initially performances were strictly associated with religious ceremonies, but starting from ca 150 BC ordinary plays were staged.